xebiarohan/react/3_react_essentials_deep_dive.md

-1. In react we dont need JSX but it is convinient to use it
+1. In react we don't need JSX, but it is convenient to use it
    - In the first example is a simple HTML code that we can write it in JSX file
-   - In the second example we dont need any build process
+   - In the second example we don't need any build process

 ```
 <div id="content">